The First Rebel

 Today we share in the wonderful responsibility.
 Jesus said, ...
 "Peace to you!
 As the Father has sent Me, I also send you."
 John 20:21

 God came to Cain.
 He asks him a question.
 We need to realize that God is not trying to get information here.
 He knows already.
-But he is giving Cain an opportunity to explain his motives.
-Motives that he may not realize that he even has.
+But He is giving Cain an opportunity to explain his motives - motives that he may not realize that he even has.
 “Why are you angry?”
-He saying, Cain think about it.
+He is saying, Cain, think about it.
 What were you SUPPOSED to do?
 And what DID you do?
 You can admit you were wrong … right here.
 Right now.

 God kindly offers Cain a way back to fellowship.
 He says, Ge 4:7 "If you do well, will you not be accepted?
 Confess and repent.
 So simple.